Basic crochet instructions

 You have learned the very basics of crochet.
 Now you can Go back to the Beginner Crochet page for more basic crochet instructions to learn a few simple stitches and get going on a simple project.
-In fact there are a couple of beginner projects on this page which use only chain stitch or chain stitch plus slip stitch.
+In fact, there are instructions to make a kiddy wristband on this page which uses only chain stitch.

-Please feel free to contact me, Shirley, via the contact page
+Any questions - contact me, Shirley, via our contact page

 Have you finished crocheting something recently?
 Tell the world!
 Publish your work on this website for free